evennia/evennia/docs/1.0-dev/_sources/Setup/Installation.md.txt

 The server configuration file is `mygame/server/settings.py`.
 It's empty by default.
 Copy and change only the settings you want from the [default settings file](./Settings-Default.md).

+## Register with the Evennia Game Index (optional)

+You can optionally let the world know that you are working on a new Evennia-based game by registering your server with the _Evennia game index_.
+You don't have to be open for players to do this - you just mark your game as closed and "pre-alpha".

+    evennia connections

+See [here](./Evennia-Game-Index.md) for more instructions and please [check out the index](http:games.evennia.com) beforehand to make sure you don't pick a game name that is already taken - be nice!

 ## The Next steps

 You are good to go!

-Evennia comes with a small [Tutorial World](../Howto/Starting/Part1/Tutorial-World.md) to experiment and learn from.
+Evennia comes with a small [Tutorial World](../Howtos/Beginner-Tutorial/Part1/Tutorial-World.md) to experiment and learn from.
 After logging in, you can create it by running

     batchcommand tutorial_world.build

-Next, why not head into the [Starting Tutorial](../Howto/Starting/Part1/Starting-Part1.md) to learn how to start making your new game!
+Next, why not head into the [Starting Tutorial](../Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Part1-Intro.md) to learn how to start making your new game!